-- The resin, which holds the grains together and attaches them to the backing.
-Additionally, modern resins aid in the cooling process
+- The resin – The resin holds the grains together and attaches them to the backing.
+Additionally, modern resins aid in the cooling process.

 Developing abrasives to meet these requirements is costly and time-consuming business.
 Not surprisingly, abrasives suitable for valve grinding tend to cost substantially more than standard abrasives.
 But they could make the difference between the success or failure of a job.

 LarsLap has chosen to work with two specific manufacturers of abrasives, 3M and a grinding material with the proprietary name Ceramix.